 Although the exact reason for their appearance is unknown, they are thought to be associated with the following:

-- Rarely, when there is excessive rubbing of the skin, they may cause irritation.
+Rarely, when there is excessive rubbing of the skin, they may cause irritation and bleeding.

 A visual examination by a dermatologist is usually sufficient to differentiate it from a wart or a mole.
-In some cases, a biopsy may be ordered by the doctor if he/she wants to rule out other skin conditions.
+In some cases, a biopsy may be ordered by the doctor if he or she wants to rule out other skin conditions.